Pitta dosha: Every thing you need to Know

 4. The sense organ eye is unable to perform there normal activities.

-5. Excess Pitta is responsible for feverish feeling and rise in tempreture.
+5. Aggravated pitta is responsible for feverish feeling and rise in temperature.

-6. It is resposible for acne and other skin problems.
+6. It is responsible for acne and other skin problems.

 7. Pitta is responsible for 40 types of diseases in human body.